Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Descent Directions

-Next, we show that the shadow steps also give the best away direction emanating from away-vertices in the minimal face at any $\x\in P$ (which is precisely the set of \emph{possible} away vertices (see Appendix \ref{sec: shadow-away}), using Lemma \ref{best local direction} and the following result:
+Next, we show that the shadow steps also give the best away direction emanating from away-vertices in the minimal face at any $x\in \mathcal{P} $ (which is precisely the set of \emph{possible} away vertices (see Lemma 10 in \cite{moondra2021reusing}), using Lemma \ref{best local direction} and the following result (the proof in Appendix \ref{sec: shadow-away}):